nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: Similar to previous.

 1. Deleting a contact while some contacts are being shown
     1. Prerequisites: Viewing only some contacts using the `find` or `findAny` command.
-Multiple contacts in the list.
+At least 10 contacts in the list displayed.

     1. Test case: `deletem 8 - 10`<br>
        Expected: Eighth, ninth and tenth contact deleted from the list.
 If deleted contact has birthday, it's birthday reminder message is deleted from the birthday reminder list.
 Details of the deleted contact shown in the status message.